ClearflySystems/jpm-onyx-identity-wallet/README.md

 5) The Wallet plugin should now be available in the Chrome browser toolbar.
 This demo wallet has no password to unlock it, and currently uses 2 test accounts.
 6) If you want to test with your own accounts, you'll need to build the project and set the private keys/api keys in .env (and take note of the build notes file)
 7) Watch the video for demo of the auth flow. https://streamable.com/7uri7x or https://www.clearfly.co.uk/screen-capture.webm
-8) Demo page for the wallet launcher once extension is installed in browser - https://www.clearfly.co.uk/demo-wallet-login.html - view console log to see returned VP from wallet.
+8) NextJS Demo login page for the wallet launcher once extension is installed in browser - https://web3-identity-wallet-auth-example.vercel.app/login.
+  a) View console log to see returned VP (presentation) from wallet
+  b) Ajax call will set 'authorized' cookie if verify call was successful